Photon-Data/photon-hdf5/docs/phdata.rst

 Detectors IDs are usually a single integer.
 Detectors are normally numbered incrementally, but are not required to be.
-In other words, a file containing data taken with 2 single-point (pixel) detectors could have the first detector labeled "4" and the second detector labeled "6".
+In other words, a file containing data taken with 2 single-point detectors could have the first detector labeled "4" and the second detector labeled "6".
 In some cases (when using detector arrays) the record ID can be a *n*-tuple of integers.
 This allow to specify, for each pixel,